lfe-machine/tv/docs/intro.md

 tutorial on graphics programming and a simple widget library.

   The widget library contains  code for buttons, sliders, entries etc.
-The  ex11  widget  set  is   easy  to  build  using  the  routines  in ex11_lib.erl.
+The  tv  widget  set  is   easy  to  build  using  the  routines  in tv_lib.erl.
 The tutorial describes in  detail how to write a simple "hello  world"   application,  and   follows  this  with   a  detailed description of how the button widget works.

-  ex11 is  not in any sense  complete.
+  tv is  not in any sense  complete.
 To date  the following problems have been successfully addressed:

      - Font matching and font metric querying